filipemes/DistributedMinesweeper/README.md

 * In this project we reusing standalone implementation of Minesweeper Game developed by Sorin.
 * We developed the distributed Minesweeper using the Remote Method Invocation(RMI).
-* We used JavaFx and Java Swing for Gui's.
+* We used JavaFx and Java Swing for Guis.

 ## Demonstration